 In September 2021, Mary and Bob sell the property to Company A. Company A borrows \$150,000 from the bank for the purchase of the property and uses its equity to fund the remainder of the purchase price.
-Partial rollover relief applies to the transfer of the property, meaning that Company A can deduct the interest on a loan balance of \$100,000 (being the amount of Mary and Bob's original loan balance on the date of the transfer) subject to phasing until 31 March 2025.
+Partial rollover relief applies to the transfer of the property, meaning that Company A can deduct a percentage of the interest on a loan balance of \$100,000 (being the amount of Mary and Bob's original loan balance on the date of the transfer.
 Company A's excess loan balance of \$50,000 does not qualify for rollover relief.